baby laying on mother's chest during golden hour

 Breastfeeding hurts

-The first 2-4 weeks or nursing can be really difficult, there’s a learning curve with each baby, too.
+The first 2-4 weeks of breastfeeding/bodyfeeding can be tough; there’s a learning curve with each baby, too.
 But if breastfeeding hurts, there could be something else going on that needs to be addressed.
 It could be a poor latch, a lip/tongue tie, or nursing aversion.
 If it’s a nursing aversion, nursing will hurt for 3-4 seconds at the beginning of feeds and may no longer hurt after 3-4 days.
 Either way, see a lactation consultant.

 My baby is hungry at birth

-This is a fun fact I just learned (but have heard before, so I guess, re-learned) — babies aren’t hungry at birth, they’re constipated!
+This is a fun fact — babies aren’t hungry at birth, they’re constipated!
 Yep, your little one is full of that sticky meconium poop and their little tummies need help pushing it out so infants “nurse” for the sucking motion to get their bowels moving and the poop out.
 This instinct also informs the mom’s breasts of her baby’s birth, weight, age, and possible future lactation needs so that the breasts’ milk volume can increase accordingly.

 We know what’s in breastmilk

 We know that breastmilk is a living thing with antibodies, nutrients, and at least 250 other goodies inside but there’s likely so much more.
-We’re still studying breastmilk so we don’t really know everything that’s in it yet.
-Interestingly, it’s mainly formula companies that have paid for this research in order to try to replicate breastmilk as best as they can but breastmilk can adapt to your child’s needs if they are sick or getting older where as formula remains the same.
+Like the ocean, we’re still studying breastmilk so we don’t really know everything that’s in it yet.
+Interestingly, it’s mainly formula companies that have paid for this research in order to try to replicate breastmilk as best as they can but breastmilk can adapt to your child’s needs if they are sick or getting older where as formula remains the same in calories and all other content.

 • Sitting up unassisted (no pillows or anything else holding them or propping them up)